kaa44111/LocationRecommenderSystem/README.md

-# Optimized Approach to Solve the Interest-Based Location Recommendation System Using FourSquare Data
+# Approach to Solve the Interest-Based Location Recommendation System Using FourSquare Data

 ## Task 1: Overview